-A very easy cherry scones recipe made with fresh cherries.
-Frozen or preserved cherries can be used as well.
+This is a very easy recipe for cherry scones, which are made with fresh cherries.
+Frozen or preserved cherries can also be used.

-I did mention quite a few times that we have a huge cherry tree in our garden.
-Higher than the house (and our house is big), old and thick, with huge branches growing in all directions, but mostly over the house.
+I mentioned several times that we have a huge cherry tree in our garden.
+Higher than the house (and our house is big), old and thick, with huge branches growing in all directions, but mainly over the house.

 We eat lots of fresh cherries every day; I preserve buckets of cherries, simply, only with water and a tiny amount of sugar, I make lots of cherry butter, and I bake a lot during this time of the year.
-Sweet cherry pies, cherry cheesecakes, cherry chocolate brownies, and so on.
+Sweet Swiss cherry pie, cherry cheesecake bars, cherry chocolate brownies, banana and hazelnut cake with cherries, cherry bundt cake, and so on.

 And now these fresh cherry scones.
 Simple, easy, and quick to make, cheap, super delicious, and satisfying.
 Perfect to have for breakfast, at tea (if you're English), with coffee in the afternoon (if you're German), or as a snack.
 You could also try these Easy Cherry Turnovers.